The rolling hills of the South Coast here in NSW have seductive powers.

 - Beef stewed in red wine with cauliflower mash.

-- My lime, yoghurt and olive oil cake.
+- My healthy olive oil cake.
 With limes picked off the nearby trees on the property.

 - A double chocolate, caramel and coconut cake.
 Decadent!